algolabra-hy/algolabra-hy.github.io/_pages/en/topics.md

 ## Spell Checker

 Implement a program that suggests the correct spelling when given a user’s misspelled word.
 The program can be implemented by storing possible words in a self-implemented [trie data structure](https://en.wikipedia.org/wiki/Trie) and comparing the user’s misspelled string to correctly spelled words using distance metrics.
 One suitable distance measure for this task is the [Damerau–Levenshtein distance](https://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance).
+[Geeks for geeks](https://www.geeksforgeeks.org/damerau-levenshtein-distance/) has a nice description of it.

 ---